 “Yes, yes there is.
 I’ll be hard pushed to get there in time.”

-“This isn’t about you and me, Feynman, humankind, all life on earth is at stake.
+“This isn’t about you and me, Feynman.
+Humankind, all life is at stake.
 It’s in your hands.”

 “Don’t worry about him,” she said.
 “He can’t do anything.”